thatcosmonaut/RefreshCS/README.md

 ## About RefreshCS

-This wrapper was written to be used as a replacement for FNA's Graphics namespace.
+This interop library was designed to be used as a replacement for FNA's Graphics namespace.
 However, it can be used in any C# application.